GitHubDragonFly/GitHubDragonFly.github.io/viewers/LICENSES/README.md

 The licenses for the [ASSIMPJS](https://github.com/kovacsv/assimpjs) interface and for the [ASSIMP](https://github.com/assimp/assimp) library can be found in the `viewers/static/assimpjs` folder

-See `viewers/static/js/jszip/dist` folder for license related to [JSZip](https://stuk.github.io/jszip/) used for zipping up exported models

 jQuery license can be seen [here](https://jquery.org/license/)

 OrbitControlsGizmo MIT licenses can be seen here: [old](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo/blob/master/LICENSE) and [new](https://github.com/Fennec-hub/three-viewport-gizmo?tab=MIT-1-ov-file#readme)